gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_project_manager.rst

   or given a file name to find out its language for proper processing.
   See :ref:`Naming_Schemes`.

- .. only: PRO or GPL
+ .. only:: PRO or GPL

   *Pretty_Printer*
     This package specifies the options used when calling the formatting tool